dsward2/macSVG/README.md

-# macSVG
+# macSVG 1.1.7

 <img src="https://cdn.rawgit.com/dsward2/macSVG/7cf2b09884673e1bb65a0a9ab5df184741bb7c65/README_images/macsvg-logo-animation.svg?sanitize=true" width="660" height="105">

-**December 9, 2019 – This release of macSVG contains several bug fixes and a couple of new features.**

-**The tool panel now contains a Share button.
-It can be used with AirDrop to quickly open the current SVG document on an iPhone, iPad or another Mac.**

-**The user interface for managing animation elements has been improved for setting the keyTimes, keySplines and keyPoints attributes.
-This change makes it easier to set linear/ease-in/ease-out animation timings.**

-The OpenClipArt.org website under the Help menu is currently offline.
-Hopefully it will return soon.
+**May 12, 2020 – This release of macSVG 1.1.7 contains several bug fixes, notably with copy, paste and drag commands - and improves editing for SVG paths with relative coordinates.
+Some improvements were made for editing animation with keyTimes/keySplines/keyPoints animate, animateMotion and animateTransform elements.
+The built-in HTTP server was migrated to use GCDWebServer.**

 <hr>